-A: As we cannot tell what is behinde the tile, or how it was constructed etc., we cannot estimate a time frame at first sight.
+A: As we cannot tell what is behind the tile, or how it was constructed etc., we cannot estimate a time frame at first sight.
 Once the floor is removed, we will run a further assessment of the water damage.
-We then can come up with a work schedule thereafter.
-However, we can confirm, it is time consuming to properly repair a water damaged wetroom.
+We then come up with a work schedule thereafter.
+However, we can confirm, it is time consuming to properly repair a water damaged wet room.

-Q: Our tiler waterproofed the entire area, yet it leaks.
-What did he do wrong?
+Q: Our builders waterproofed the entire area, yet it leaks.
+What did they do wrong?

-A: Usually a wetroom fails because it was improperly constructed/waterproofed.
-It is a common error within the industry.
+A: Usually a wet room fails because it was improperly constructed/waterproofed.
+It is a common error within the building industry.

 A: The origin of the crack would have to be identified first, then it can be fixed

 Q: Our wet room leaked after six months of use, refixed by the same builders.
 It leaked again after two years, fixed again.
 Now after five years it leaks again.
 The builders do not understand why it keeps leaking.
 We do not know what to do.
 What went wrong with this wet room?